GradienceTeam/themeswitcher/README.md

 - Vimix
 - Yaru (Ubuntu default)

 Other themes with a dark variant might work as well, let me know if there is a specific theme you'd like supported!
+And you can also manually set your day and night theme.

 ## Graphical installation